nitpickity/tacky/README.md

 }

 ```
 The above trick is also what allows us to write string fields from Display impls and not only &str :)
 ## Current limitations
+OneOf type fields are not handled, TODO.

-Currently, imports/includes/nested defs are not handled. that is, all messages must be flat within a file.
+imports/includes/nested defs are not handled. that is, all messages must be flat within a file.
 TODO.

-Deserializing isnt really in scope, unless i find a nice way to do it that fits what this library wants to do.
+Deserializing isnt really in scope, unless i find a nice way to do it that fits what this library wants to do. use prost maybe, as that what i test against right now.

 Would be nice to add a Derive for messages to serialize via Tacky, in case all their fields match. something like
 ```rust